-31.2 Cars are expected to remain at the track from the time they are scheduled to undergo initial Scrutineering until the end of the Competition.
+- 31.2 Cars are expected to remain at the track from the time they are scheduled to undergo initial Scrutineering until the end of the Competition.
 Exceptions, as specified in advance by the Promoter, may include Parades, Car Exhibitions and Demonstrations taking place outside the circuit or neighbouring areas.

-Should a parade be scheduled as part of any Event, any cars not attending will be under parc fermé conditions while the remainder of the cars are absent from the Event venue.
-Cars not attending any mandatory Parades will be reported to the Stewards.
+Should a Parade be scheduled as part of any Event, any cars not attending will be under parc fermé conditions while the remainder of the cars are absent from the Event venue.
+Cars not attending any mandatory parades for which they are required will be reported to the Stewards. - 31.3 Autograph sessions may be scheduled during any Event at the time given in the Official Timetable.
+Drivers are expected to attend any such sessions, dressed in Team uniform, at the scheduled time, and to make themselves available for the full duration. - 31.4 Not in use

-32 GENERAL CAR REQUIREMENTS
+32. GENERAL CAR REQUIREMENTS

-No signal of any kind may pass between a moving car and anyone connected with the car's Competitor or driver, save for the following:
+No signal of any kind may pass between a moving car and anyone connected with the car's Competitor or Driver, save for the following:

-- legible messages on a pit board;
+- Legible messages on a pit board;

-- body movement by the driver;
+- Body movement by the Driver;

-- lap trigger signals from the pits to the car;
+- Lap trigger signals from the pits to the car.